 “I never wanted to go to Athens, I always thought it was a dirty city,” the Spanish girl said to me in the crowded airport shuttle, when we all introduced the last country we came from.

-Having just spent a week in Athens and exploring the most wonderful things to do in Athens, I didn’t understand her comment about it being dirty.
+Having just spent a week in Athens for a travel blogger’s conference and exploring amazing things to do in Athens, I didn’t understand her comment about it being dirty.
 Yes, …graffiti stained walls both old and new architecture, with a feeling of youth both, restless and creative.
 One could feel the Athenian art scene rumbling under the city turning revolution over into evolution.
 Some buildings were antiquated, clinging to a long, proud history of time and the struggle of economic setback.
 On the opposite spectrum, new buildings threatened to erase time completely.

 But dirty?
 No. Athens felt cleaner than the sidewalks of New York City or New Delhi (which I wouldn’t lay my bag down on, much less sit on).
 Athens is a European city on the brink of change, while struggling to retain some of its old heritage.

-Watch my solo experiential tour of top Athens attractions
+Watch my experiential tour of top Athens attractions

 Watch this video on 23 Best Things to Do in Athens | Athens Travel Guide